gabesenacom/memory-game/README.md

 Creature Clash was developed by [Chris Jones](https://github.com/ubercj), [Adrián Moncada](https://github.com/Adrian-ignaciomoncada), and [Gabriel Sena](https://github.com/gabesenacom).

-Shout out to [Chicken Cha Cha Cha](https://boardgamegeek.com/boardgame/3570/chicken-cha-cha-cha) for inspring this game.
+Shout out to [Chicken Cha Cha Cha](https://boardgamegeek.com/boardgame/3570/chicken-cha-cha-cha) for inspiring this game.

 And of course, thank you to [The Odin Project](https://www.theodinproject.com/) and the community on Discord for organizing this Game Jam and for helping us develop the knowledge and skills we used to make this game!